cdfoundation/sig-events/vocabulary-draft/introduction.md

 The following attributes are REQUIRED to be present in all the Events defined in this vocabulary:

 - **Event ID**: defines a unique identifier for the event
 - **Event Type**: defines a textual description of the event type, only event types described in this document are supported.
-All event types should be prefixed with `cd.`
+All event types should be prefixed with `dev.cdevents.`
 - **Event Source**: defines the context in which an event happened
 - **Event Timestamp**: defines the time when the event was produced